-The College Network’s IT department has changed a great deal since deploying G Suite, and it’s been change for the better.
+The College Network’s IT department has changed a great deal since deploying Google Workspace, and it’s been change for the better.
 The IT team wanted to be able to focus on — and respond to — business problems, not continuing their “fixing and maintaining role."
 They were tired of monitoring networks, servers, and databases.
 It’s not what the team members wanted to do, or what was good for the business.
 Managing Google Workspace is simple.
 Not only do they save time, but The College Network reduces costs with Google Workspace.

 Going Google was first “test” down the path of moving applications to the cloud.
 At its peak, the IT department had 12 people to handle application development, networking, databases, and more.
 Cloud computing has allowed them to change not only the size of the IT team but also its role within The College Network.
 Sallee is pleased to report that today, “It’s a different role; we are business-facing and not support-facing.
 We help in addressing issues that improve our business.”

 The College Network is now using Chrome as its browser instead of Internet Explorer; employees are pleased with how well it runs.
-During the deployment of G Suite, two or three power users were identified within each department, about 25 users total, and a “train the trainer” approach was used to bring everyone on board.
+During the Google Workspace deployment, two or three power users were identified within each department, about 25 users total, and a “train the trainer” approach was used to bring everyone on board.

 When asked what the biggest or best change has been since switching to G Suite, Sallee reveals that sometimes the smallest things can make the biggest difference.
 He and the rest of the employees can’t imagine not having shared calendars and documents or Hangouts.
 Human Resources frequently conducts interviews via Hangout.
 Now, thanks to shared calendars, employees at headquarters don’t have to contact the receptionist to reserve a conference room.
 In short, it’s just a “more efficient, quicker, easier way to operate."